molga/engineering-test/README.md

 Welcome to the Valocity Engineering recruitment test repository!
 This repository contains two exercises designed to assess candidates for intern and software engineering positions.

+## Technology

+This solution is built with C# and .NET 8.0, which reflects the technology stack used at Valocity.
+To build and run the second exercise, you will need the .NET 8.0 SDK: https://dotnet.microsoft.com/en-us/download/dotnet/8.0

+Microsoft's Visual Studio Code is also a useful IDE for this project: https://code.visualstudio.com/download

 ## Overview

 Choose the exercise that best matches your experience level and the role you're applying for: